ibm-cloud-docs/overview/ibm-cloud-platform.md

 You can view the pricing details for each service when you're browsing the catalog.
 If you choose a service plan with a paid plan, you can estimate your costs by using the cost estimator tool.
 For more information, see [Estimating your costs](/docs/account?topic=account-cost).

-IBM Cloud billing provides multiple services that ensure the IBM Cloud platform can securely manage pricing, accounts, usage, and more.
+{{site.data.keyword.Bluemix_notm}} billing provides multiple services that ensure the {{site.data.keyword.Bluemix_notm}} platform can securely manage pricing, accounts, usage, and more.

 ### Account management
 {: #account-mgmt}